-How many historical markers are there in Montana?
-There are least 839 of them, by our count.
-We have cataloged 839 historical markers and 24 war memorials—each individually presented on 853 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 1,187 historical markers in Montana, by our count.
+We have cataloged 1,187 historical markers and 24 war memorials—each individually presented on 1,205 illustrated, annotated, and searchable pages of the Historical Marker Database.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 The first Montana marker in the database, Little Bighorn Battlefield National Monument, was added December 20, 2007.
 It was photographed in Crow Agency in Big Horn County.
 The last one added was submitted on January 21, 2021, and titled Howard School.
 It is near Spanwell in Rosebud County.
-Keeping in mind that the erection date of many markers in the database is not known, the earliest historical marker we know of in Montana was erected in 1914.
-It was this one: In Patriotic Memory of Sacajawea, and one of our correspondents found it in Three Forks in Gallatin County on October 8, 2016.
+Keeping in mind that the erection date of many markers in the database is not known, one of the earliest historical markers we know of in Montana was erected in 1908.
+More than one was erected that year.
+This one of them: Spanish-American War Veterans Memorial, and one of our correspondents found it in Butte in Silver Bow County on February 22, 2020.

 Montanans don’t want to forget their Industry and Commerce history.
 How do we know?
-Because there are more historical markers in the database from Montana about Industry and Commerce—186 of them—than about any other historical category.
-A close second is Notable Buildings with 169 markers.
+Because there are more historical markers in the database from Montana about Industry and Commerce—337 of them—than about any other historical topic.
+It is followed by Architecture with 299 markers.

 The Montana county with the most historical markers listed in this database is Missoula County, with 134 of them.
-It is followed by Cascade County with 78 markers.
+It is followed closely by Flathead County with 129 markers.
 The Missoula area of Missoula County has the highest number of markers within its limits, 109.
-In Cascade County the area with the most markers, 61, is Great Falls.
+In Flathead County the area with the most markers, 101, is Kalispell.